The Vertical Wall Series. New to the series? Start with What Is the Wall?, then follow the remaining parts in order. View all five pieces →

 The United States and China are in a dead sprint to dominate AI, and neither intends to share the prize.

-On the American side, a company called Anthropic — one of a handful of labs building the most powerful AI systems in the world — hit a valuation of $380 billion in early 2026.
+On the American side, a company called Anthropic, one of a handful of labs building the most powerful AI systems in the world, hit a valuation of $380 billion in early 2026.
 Eight of the ten largest companies on Earth are paying customers.
 In January, Anthropic released tools that let its AI do the work of financial analysts, legal researchers, and data scientists — for twenty dollars a month.
 Within days, the companies that sell those same services lost hundreds of billions in stock value.
 Then Anthropic released an upgraded system that could manage teams of AI agents, assigning tasks and checking work the way a department head manages employees.
 The market destruction climbed past a trillion dollars.

-That's not disruption.
 That's economic artillery.

 The Trillion-Dollar Battlefield